akhilsivanand/SNW-PRJT/Deployment-flask-master/README.md

+## This Folder is for referance only.
+Deploy from the repository outside

 ## ML-Model-Flask-Deployment
 This is a demo project to elaborate how Machine Learn Models are deployed on production using Flask API